omines/antispam-bundle/docs/mkdocs/index.md

 All components can run in *passive mode*, in which they do not actually block submission but otherwise do all logging and escalation as if they are.
 This enables you to evaluate impact before releasing invasive actions.

+The bundle can be disabled globally, which is usually what you want when doing functional testing.

 All validators are implemented as regular Symfony constraints with attributes, meaning you can also apply them to your Doctrine entities, API classes and everything.